 One suggestion is to set up a shared email address that your team can all communicate from in ChurchSuite so that replies are handled centrally, rather than sitting in the inbox of a co-worker that's self-isolating and not responding to messages.

-Now might also be a good time to see who isn't receiving your messages - either to try and obtain missing email addresses or phone numbers - or to resolve those pesky email errors that you've never previously got around to dealing with.
+Now might also be a good time to see who isn't receiving your messages - either to try and obtain missing email addresses or phone numbers - or to resolve those pesky email errors that you've never previously gotten around to dealing with.

-Stay up-to-date with all the latest enhancements and new features that we're continually developing by monitoring Updates feed on the Summary landing page in ChurchSuite.
+Stay up-to-date with all the latest enhancements and new features that we're continually developing by monitoring the Updates feed on the Summary landing page in ChurchSuite.